Informfully/Documentation/docs/source/experiment.rst

 Each individual user can be deleted by clicking the trashcan on the right of the row.
-We recommend exporting the user accounts as CSV and to make a backup copy.
+We recommend exporting the user accounts as a CSV file and creating a backup copy.
 (E.g., for support purposes, in case users forget their password.)

 .. _surveys: